 Address: St Andrews Road, Bristol, BS6 5PT

 Parking: It’s residents-only parking along the neighbouring strip of road, but there are parking meters where you can pay for up to 3 hours.
-Otherwise, quite a way towards Cromwell Road at the top of the street you’ll also find road-side places to park.
+Otherwise, quite a way towards Cromwell Road at the top of the street you’ll also find free road-side places to park.

-Horfield Common
+Horfield Common playground

-There are a couple of children’s playgrounds located on Horfield Common – one opposite Horfield Leisure Centre, the other opposite Tesco, Lime Trees Road (so useful if you want to combine/bribe your kiddo to do a bit of grocery shopping before/after the park!)
-The kids’ playgrounds are quite different, I personally prefer the latter as it feels a bit more maintained and you also have The Cafe on the Common there, with its indoor and al fresco seating in the centre of the park (reopening Fri 29 March from 10 Fri/Sat/Sun, then daily from 5 April).
-It’s handy parental intelligence to know that there is a conker tree in the kids’ playground here, which is great in autumn and gives nice shade in summer.
-Both playgrounds are set in a large green, so there’s lot of space for kicking a ball around, scooting and biking.
+Each Horfield park is quite different, I personally prefer the opposite-Tesco one as it feels a bit more maintained, plus you also have Horfield Common Cafe there, with its indoor and al fresco seating in the centre of the park.
+It’s handy parental intelligence to know that there is a conker tree in the playground here, which is great in autumn and is one of the best playgrounds in the shade in summer.
+Both childrens’ playgrounds are set in a large green, so there’s lot of space for kicking a ball around, scooting and biking.

-Address: The Ardagh, Kellaway Ave, Bristol BS6 7YL
+Address: The Ardagh, Kellaway Ave, BS6 7YL

 Parking: I tend to park in Tesco car park just across the road and do shopping afterwards, otherwise you can find somewhere along Kellaway Avenue.